OrquestraCD/cfn-tf-custom-types/resources/oci/Terraform-OCI-WaasHttpRedirect/docs/README.md

 #### ResponseCode

-(Updatable) The response code returned for the redirect to the client. reference - https://tools.ietf.org/html/rfc7231#section-6.4.
+(Updatable) The response code returned for the redirect to the client.
+For more information, see [RFC 7231](https://tools.ietf.org/html/rfc7231#section-6.4).

 _Required_: No